multi-io/xml-mapping/README.md

-This is the most trivial example -- the mapper supports arbitrary array and hash (map) nodes, object (reference) nodes and arrays/hashes of those, polymorphic mappings, multiple mapping per class, fully programmable mappings and arbitrary user-defined node types.
+This is the most trivial example -- the mapper supports arbitrary array and hash (map) nodes, object (reference) nodes and arrays/hashes of those, polymorphic mappings, multiple mappings per class, fully programmable mappings and arbitrary user-defined node types.
 Read the [project documentation](http://multi-io.github.io/xml-mapping/ "Project Page") for more information.